Puppy Bowl: Format

-The Puppy Bowl consists of a number of puppies playing in a model stadium ("GEICO Stadium") with no audience (but with canned audience cheering), commentary, and instant replay shots.
+The Puppy Bowl consists of a number of puppies playing in a model stadium (the stadium changes names each year depending on the sponsorship) with no audience (but with canned audience cheering), commentary, and instant replay shots.
 A "bowl cam" provides shots upwards through the transparent bottom of a special water bowl built into the stadium floor, with a wide-angle lens that allows viewers to watch the puppies drink water (and walk through it) up close.
 Ten full-size digital cameras and five GoPro miniature digital cameras were used in 2014 to capture the action.
 These numbers include the hidden cameras in the water bowl and toys.

 A human "rufferee" watches over the "action on the field."
 In the first few years of Puppy Bowl, this was a crew member randomly selected each year.
 Beginning in 2008, it was Animal Planet associate producer Andrew Schechter.
 For the 2012 Puppy Bowl, Schechter was replaced by SportsNet New York and Beer Money! host Dan Schachner, who has hosted the show ever since.
 He auditioned by submitting a tape showing him trying to organize a dog football game among unwitting dog-owners at a public park.
 Football terminology is often used by the announcer and referee to illustrate the puppies' behavior and actions.
-To score a touchdown, a puppy must carry any of the many toys on the field (typically via the mouth) into either of the two end zones; the result is seven points for its team, starting in Puppy Bowl XI.
-To score a field goal, a puppy must kick a toy into either of the two end zones; the result is three points for its team, starting in Puppy Bowl XI.
+To score a touchdown, a puppy must carry any of the many toys on the field (typically via the mouth) into either of the two end zones.
+To score a field goal, a puppy must kick a toy into either of the two end zones.
+Starting in Puppy Bowl XI, 7 points are awarded to the team whose puppy scored a touchdown and 3 points are awarded to the team whose puppy scored a field goal.
 Touchdowns happen more often than field goals.
-Occasionally, a "double touchdown" may occur when a puppy races with a toy from one end zone to the next.
+Occasionally, a "double touchdown" may occur when a puppy races with a toy from one end zone to the other.
 In 2016, a "team touchdown" occurred as two puppies carried the same toy into the end zone.